toxatoor/nginx/ReadMe.md

 ./gen_csr.sh host.tld

 ```
 SAN, for example, is required by several CA's to create a wildcard cert.
-Alternative names should be defined in host.tld.csr.conf among pre-defined defautls.
+Alternative namess should be defined in host.tld.csr.conf among pre-defined defautls.
 When CA requires csr with SAN for wildcard - in most cases you should define main CN as *.host.tld, and first alternative name set to host.tld.